ITS THREE DAYS OF STREET FIGHTING ACCOMPLISHED THE GOAL OF THE FRENCH REVOLUTION BY ELIMINATING THE POLITICAL HOLD OF THE NOBILITY FOREVER

-Recent textbooks split the same facts into themes that though easier to remember are as incomprehensible.
-The economy is described in another chapter, which is unconnected.
+Recent textbooks split the same facts into themes that are exclusively political.
+The economy appears in an unconnected chapter.

 # # #

-Capitalists win.
 But Napoleon's wars absorb capital and energies (from roughly 1800 to 1815).
-Then the victorious foreign monarchies impose the Restauration, which tries to bring back nobles' power.
+Then the victorious foreign monarchies impose a government run by surviving nobles (the Restoration, 1815-1830).

 Postcard, end of the 19th century / zoom

-• The cemetery of the Holy Innocents undergoes a similar evolution.
-The plan to make it a full-time marketplace, launched just before the Revolution, is completed in the early 1820's.
+- The cemetery of the Holy Innocents undergoes a similar evolution.
+The plan to make it a full-time marketplace, launched just before the Revolution, is completed toward 1824.

 # # #

-• Portrait of Monsieur Bertin, newspaper editor and pillar of the new regime: The armchair underscores power and the fingers look like claws.
+While a newspaper editor and pillar of the new regime expresses authority by his gaze, an armchair that underscores power and fingers that look like claws.
+That authority lies behind surging economic dynamism.

 Calling the insurgency "The Three Glorious Days"